Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/networking.md

 Implementing network isolation through segmentation and using virtual LANs (VLANs) aids in preventing unauthorized access between different components of the AVS environment.
 Network security groups (NSG) are used to isolate and protect traffic within the workloads VNet.

 ### Recommendation
- - Use NSGs to restrict further traffic to VMs and other application components  vnets, subnets, and traffic from AVS.
+ - Use NSGs to restrict further traffic to VMs and other application components,  vnets, subnets, and traffic from AVS.

 Also, create segments and VLANs for your AVS workloads.
 Create firewall rules within NSX-T.